 2. Is there anything not covered in the application form which you would like the Admissions Committee to know about you?
 (Maximum 250 words)

-The prompt clearly implies that the adcom wants to get to know you as a person.
+The prompt implies that the adcom wants to get to know you as a person.
 So, take a holistic review of your application – resume, online form, and above essay – and then consider what other aspects of your life and/or experience would be worth sharing in this essay to further illuminate your candidacy.
-Your application form will likely include brief encapsulations of things like hobbies, community involvements, etc. You can still write about such things here in more depth – after all the motivation and the details are not covered in the application.
-Another possible type of experience to address would be a pivotal/formative professional or personal relationship, which shows you to be resourceful (and appreciative).
-Keep the essay concrete – but DO present insight and DO reflect a bit.
+Your application form will likely include brief references to hobbies, community involvements, etc., along with work details.
+You can still write about such things here in more depth – after all, the motivation and the details are not covered in the application.
+Another possibility would be to describe a pivotal/formative professional experience and really show its influence on you – meaningful reflection, not just the facts of the situation.
+Keep the essay concrete – but DO present insight and DO reflect.
 You need to show that you have something to say, to bring to the table.

-If you would like professional guidance with your Oxford Said MBA application, please consider Accepted’s MBA essay editing and MBA admissions consulting or our MBA Application Packages, which include advising, editing, interview coaching, and a resume edit for the Oxford Said MBA application.
+If you would like professional guidance with your Oxford Said MBA application, check out Accepted’s MBA essay editing and MBA admissions consulting or our MBA Application Packages, which include advising, editing, interview coaching, and a resume edit for the Oxford Said MBA application.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!